 We owe much to science in our daily lives.
 These benefits did not come cheaply.
 It's wasn't as simple as developing a "scientific method".
 Science needed rules to protect against bias and rules on how you draw conclusions from experiments.
 It needed systems for teaching young scientists and for communicating results of studies.
 And it needed the help of technology.
-All of these pieces seemed to come together during the Scientific Revolution.
+All of these pieces came together during the Scientific Revolution.
 For many discussions of the history of science, its development was much more easy.
 It only needed 4 or 5 great thinkers to show the way.
 There is a lot of magical thinking in the common view of the history of the science.
 Nowhere is this more true than when the discussion involves the church and science.

 Some of the advances of the Scientific Revolution were actually advances from the middle ages.
 The tradition of applying of mathematics to the study of nature began in the fourteenth century with professors from Oxford and Paris.
-This tradition then spread through Europe.
+Galileo's own notes as a student reference their work (see Galileo's Battle for the Heaven's).
+This tradition had spread through Europe by the time Galileo was born.
 The professors from Oxford even came to be known as "The Calculators" (see The Calculatores).
-The Parisian professors were known as "The Doctors".
-Galileo's own notes as a student reference their work (see Galileo's Battle for the Heaven's).
 They clearly believed in a natural order to the universe.
-Why else would the Calculatores and Doctores propose laws that applied to all moving objects.
-The church rewarded these works, making several of the Doctores and Calculatores bishops.
+Why else would the professors from Oxford, Paris and other parts of Europe propose laws that applied to all moving objects.
+The church rewarded these works, making several of the Oxford and Parisian professors bishops.
 Recognition of the importance of real physical experiments was one of the real advances of the seventeenth century.
 Even so, there were examples of well designed and well executed experiments preceding Galileo and Newton ( see Giuseppe Moletti in Galileo's Twin).

-Discoveries and proofs often depend on the available technology.
-We can look at what did and didn't happen during the Scientific Revolution to understand this.
+Discoveries and proofs often depend on technology.
+The history of astronomy demonstrates this.
 Most large optical telescopes built in the last 100 years are Cassegrain reflectors.
 Three different authors from seventeenth century published this design in the seventeenth century.
 None were built.
-Rene Descartes, talked one of the authors out of building one.
-Newton's and Huygens' ridicule of the design ended the scientific career of another author, Laurent Cassegrain (see Reflecting on History).
+Rene Descartes, talked one author out of building a prototype and Newton's ridicule of the design ended the scientific career of another author (see Reflecting on History).
 The authors (Cassegrain, Mersenne and Cavalieri) were all Roman Catholic priests.
 The Cassegrain reflector wasn't built in the seventeenth century because the technology wasn't there.
 The refractors of Galileo and Kepler were built because the technology was there.
 The artisans around Europe had three centuries of experience producing lenses for spectacles and had developed very sophisticated machines for their production(see Fathers of the Telescope).